rowanc1/coda/README.rst

 Notes
 -----
 coda must be run from within the same directory as the .bumpversion.cfg file.
-Also, coda passes the `--commit` tag to bumpversion, so if you are within a git or Mercurial project the new version number will be automatically committed (with git, this can be undone using `git reset HEAD~1`).
+Also, coda passes the :code:`--commit` tag to bumpversion, so if you are within a git or Mercurial project the new version number will be automatically committed (with git, this can be undone using :code:`git reset HEAD~1`).
 Please ensure that you have committed all changes before using coda to bump the version.

 The syntax chosen for beta version numbers follows recommendations from `PEP 440 <https://www.python.org/dev/peps/pep-0440/>`_.
-This syntax is compatible with the PyPI pre-release support (i.e. `pip install --pre mypackage`).
+This syntax is compatible with the PyPI pre-release support (i.e. :code:`pip install --pre mypackage`).
 However, like bumpversion, coda just acts on text files; it's not specific to any programming language.